 Requesting a Workshop, Campus Tour, Attendance at a UMass Event, or Student Speaker

-To schedule a campus tour, a visit to a sporting or cultural event, or to invite Student Bridges Ambassadors to speak with your students about what it’s like to attend college, email@example.com with the following information well in advance of your requested date:
+To schedule a campus tour, a visit to a sporting or cultural event, or to invite Student Bridges Ambassadors to speak with your students about what it’s like to attend college, you may either download the form Here or email firstname.lastname@example.org with the following information well in advance of your requested date:

 - Name of your organization